zoesimmons/hs-coding-club-html-css-philly-springside-chestn-f924/README.md

 #### Step 3: CSS

-You'll want to leave all the ID's and classes that are predefined on then page the same.
+You'll want to leave all the ID's and classes that are predefined on the page the same.
 Those are used in the styling that's already provided for you.

 If you want to start adding your own styling, like changing background or font colors, you can write your own CSS in `css/my_style.css`.
 You will want to define your own ids and classes in the HTML and then use those in your css.

-#### Step 4: Deploy!

-TODO - find easy way to deploy